Imatest is opened by

 |3||Get EXIF data from ExifTool & save ALL EXIF data in csv output (LOTS)!||Detailed!|

-Setting 1, jhead.exe, is the default.
-Jhead is a compact program with limited capabilities included in the Imatest installation file.
-It only works with JPEG files, and it captures limited EXIF data.
-Settings 2 and 3 (ExifTool; introduced with Imatest 3.2.1) work with virtually any file type and capture virtually all available EXIF data.
-If the setting 3 (save ALL EXIF) is selected, all the EXIF data— a huge amount; some quite obscure— is written to the CSV output files.
+Recommended settings 2 and 3 (ExifTool) work with virtually any file type and capture virtually all available EXIF data.
+If the setting 3 (save ALL EXIF) is selected, all the EXIF data— a large amount; some quite obscure— is written to the CSV output files.
+Setting 4 (Matlab’s built-in function) returns limited results.
+Setting 1 is for rare cases that cause EXIF read to crash.

 - In Windows Explorer, double-click on the downloaded zip file.